The-Tiny-Taters/packwiz-server-updater/README.md

 ## Update command

 The only command available is `/packwizsu update`.
 This will shutdown the server and upon launching the server again the packwiz instance will update.

+## Server hosting provider

+If you are using this mod on anything other than a dedicated server which you own yourself, please check with your hosting provider if you are allowed to install this mod.
+This is because it may violate your provider's TOS by remotely downloading files from a location you specify.

+It should be noted Packwiz is designed to do this safely by using a hashing algorithm to determine if a file is valid or not but your server host may not know this or understand where the files are coming from if you don't tell them.

 ## License